-New books, movies, and music are being added regularly; check back for new titles!
+New books, movies, music, and more are being added regularly.
+Check back for new titles!

 Of the many books in our library, the ones presented here are those we can most highly recommend as being especially interesting and enjoyable reading.
 Many are older books which are very interesting and great reading, but which are out-of-print (but still available via used-book sales

 , etc.) or are no longer commonly advertised or promoted.

 All of the books shown here require only your interest in a particular subject.
 They are written in langauge that is readable and enjoyable by anyone, with or without specialized knowledge.

 Great article on the importance of kids having plenty of books!